deimonn/void-guides/3. Extra Software/Setting up virtual machines.md

 3. In "Source path", press "Browse" and select the drivers ISO.
 This will load the ISO as a CDROM.
 Afterwards simply run the "virtio-win-gt-*arch*" and "virtio-win-guest-tools" found inside the CDROM in the Windows VM.

-4. You can now optionally switch to using SCSI for I/O, which vastly improves virtual disk performance.
+4. You can now optionally switch to using SCSI for I/O, which significantly improves virtual disk performance.

     1. Shutdown the virtual machine and go back to hardware details.